Move to Your Imagination

-Crab race: Sit on the floor so your feet are flat, put your hands on the floor a little behind you, and push your bottom up off the floor.
-On your hands and feet, scuttle backward or forward to the finish line.
+Crab race.
+Sit on the floor so your feet are flat, put your hands on the floor a little behind you, and push up onto your hands and feet.
+Scuttle backward or forward to the finish line.

 Get Bendy With Yoga

-Or place feet in a way that is comfortable (like the photo) to keep knees touching the ground.
+3. Or place feet in a way that's comfortable (like the photo) to keep knees touching the ground.

 Your kids can have fun with the same games you played when you were their age.
 Simple activities like hide-and-seek and scavenger hunts can offer great exercise indoors.
-Give "Follow the Leader" a fitness makeover by focusing on aerobic activities such as jumping jacks or running up and down the stairs to improve heart and lung fitness.
+Give “follow the leader” a fitness makeover by focusing on activities such as jumping jacks or running up and down stairs.

 Have an Indoor Snowball Fight